h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/solver.rst

 - IRLSM and COORDINATE_DESCENT share the same path (i.e., they both compute the same gram matrix), they just solve it differently.
 - Use COORDINATE_DESCENT if you have less than 5000 predictors and L1 penalty.
 - COORDINATE_DESCENT performs better when ``lambda_search`` is enabled.
 Also with bounds, it tends to get a higher accuracy.
+- Use GRADIENT_DESCENT_LH or GRADIENT_DESCENT_SQERR when ``family=ordinal``.
+With GRADIENT_DESCENT_LH, the model parameters are adjusted by minimizing the loss function; with GRADIENT_DESCENT_SQERR, the model parameters are adjusted using the loss function.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~